 ASC 740-270-25-5 as amended by ASU 2019-12:

-The tax effect of a change in tax laws or rates on taxes currently payable or refundable for the current year shall be reflected after the effective dates prescribed in the statutes in the computation of the annual effective tax rate beginning no earlier than the first interim period that includes the enactment date of the new legislation.
+The tax effect of a change in tax laws or rates on taxes currently payable or refundable for the current year shall be reflected in the computation of the annual effective tax rate beginning in the first interim period that includes the enactment date of the new legislation.
 The effect of a change in tax laws or rates on a deferred tax liability or asset shall not be apportioned among interim periods through an adjustment of the annual effective tax rate.
 The tax effect of a change in tax laws or rates on taxes payable or refundable for a prior year shall be recognized as of the enactment date of the change as tax expense (benefit) for the current year.

 Existing Authoritative Literature: